-In Canada, it is widespread in southern British Columbia and Ontario and has also been reported in New Brunswick.
+In Canada, it is widespread in southern British Columbia and Ontario and has also been reported in the Atlantic provinces.
 It has been identified in Quebec for the first time in the 90 years since it was initially reported in various other regions; however some of these observations have yet to be validated.

 Habitats colonized by giant hogweed

-Giant hogweed prefers disturbed wet areas (e.g. ditches, the banks of watercourses, roadsides, railways …), but it can also be found in other habitats, such as fields and vacant lots.
+Giant hogweed prefers disturbed wet areas (e.g. ditches, the banks of watercourses, roadsides, railways …).
+It can also be found in other habitats, such as fields and vacant lots.